 - Headquarters will forward the verified petition to the Secretary, who must receive it at least 60 days before the next annual meeting.

-- The Bylaws Committee will report its conclusions to the Secretary of AALL after the review procedure; in the event that the proposed bylaws are not in conformity with AALL language, the Bylaws Committee will ask the proposed chapter to redraft and resubmit the document(s).
+- After its review, the Bylaws and Resolutions Committee will report its conclusions to the AALL Secretary.
+In the event that the proposed bylaws are not in conformity with AALL Bylaws, the Executive Board will ask the proposed chapter to redraft and resubmit the document(s).

 - The Secretary will report to the Executive Board at its first meeting after the completion of the above steps.